Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 These changes aren’t always easy.

-That’s because, as humans, we tend to fall into certain habits, both good and bad.
+That’s because, as humans, we tend to fall into certain good and bad habits.

-It’s the bad habits that tend to contribute to unhealthy conditions like obesity.
+The bad habits tend to contribute to unhealthy conditions like obesity.

 What habits are those?

 You’re probably familiar with most of them.

 Overeating, binge eating, lack of exercise, and poor mental health coping strategies can all contribute to your current state of health.

 If you are tired of hearing your doctor tell you you need to lose weight.

 And if you want to get rid of obesity-related health conditions like type 2 diabetes, heart disease, and arthritis of the back and knees…